SenseNet/sncom-resources/_docs/tutorials/getting-started-react.md

 ## Prerequisites

 First of all you need a sensenet instance.
-You can create your own from GitHub or register at `!!LINK_LATER`.
+You can create your own from GitHub or register at [sensenet.com](https://sensenet.com/tryit).

 ## Use our starter